Portrait of a white woman with short dark hair wearing a green sweater.

 Crossroads and spaces in-between have always fascinated me.
-For more than 20 years, I’ve worked in libraries in higher education.
+For nearly 30 years, I worked in libraries in higher education.
 The first decade I spent in librarian roles at the intersections of reference and electronic services, instruction and collections, research and computing.
-During the second decade I found a home in merged library and technology roles in fully and partially merged library/technology organizations.
+After that, I found a home in merged library and technology roles in fully and partially merged library/technology organizations.
+Now I am working in public libraries, where I’m at the intersection of community relations, collections, outreach, events, digital services, and non-profits.

 I like spaces in-between.
 There’s magic here.